streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Unclear documentation, including this one, is a bug.
 Feel free to either submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with a fix or [open an issue](https://github.com/streetcomplete/StreetComplete/issues/new) describing your confusion.

 Note that not everything will be directly described.
-This document is very intentionally not including step-by-step guide to install Android Studio, [linking](CONTRIBUTING.md#development) to an official docs.
+This document is very intentionally not including step-by-step guide to install Android Studio, [linking](CONTRIBUTING.md#development) to official docs instead.

 # More complexity
-What was described above is an attempt to cover all aspects of quest creation, without describing all complexity.
+What was described above is an attempt to cover all aspects of quest creation, without describing all the complexity.

-This contains some additional info.
+Below is some additional info.

 ## getTitle Parameters
-In some cases, quest will mention the name and type of feature.
-For example, in case of shops to make their identification possible.
+In some cases, the quest will mention the name and type of feature.
+For example, in the case of shops to make their identification possible.

-This requires preparing space in message for filling at runtime,
+This requires preparing space in the message for filling at runtime,

-And to add mechanism supplying this data.
-Here is [a typical code](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt#L102-L111) that will
+And to add the mechanism supplying this data.
+Here is [some typical code](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt#L102-L111) that will:

 ```
     override fun getTitle(tags: Map<String, String>) =